- Torn between Ryobi and DeWalt tools?

 Ryobi’s focus on convenience and ergonomics makes its tools more suitable for lighter applications and home use.

-There’s no mistaking the DeWalt is up there with the other big contenders in the tool industry.
+There’s no mistaking that DeWalt is up there with the other big contenders in the tool industry.
 They certainly have the experience and reputation to be a renowned name amongst professionals.

 The performance and longevity of their tools certainly speak for themselves.